 Have you ever pondered on why we grow nails and their usefulness to us as humans or you seek to know why do nails grow so fast or keep growing even after trimming them to a certain level?

 Well, If this sound like you then this article on why do we grow nails or why do nails grow faster will simply do justice to that lingering question.
-But before i do so, here’s a quick question for you. what is the purpose of your nails? or what is the purpose of fingernails?
+But before I do so, here’s a quick question for you. what is the purpose of your nails? or what is the purpose of fingernails?
 Can you try?
 OK let me help you out.

 It is a known fact that fingernails and toenails serve a unique purpose.
 They were not created for fancy but were created to aid and to protect.
-Simply put, the primarily reason or purpose of your nails is to protect the fingertip and keep the internal component of your nails from injuries.
+Simply put, the primary reason or purpose of your nails is to protect the fingertip and keep the internal component of your nails from injuries.

-Also, They contribute greatly to people’s impression of us as they define who we are to the world.
+Also, they contribute greatly to people’s impression of us as they define who we are to the world.
 So here comes the big question.

 Why Do We Grow Nails?
 Or What Is The Purpose Of Your Nails?